brijeshb42/medium-draft/README.md

 ### Issues

+- [] Figure out a way to show placeholder text for empty image captions.
 - [x] Currently, the toolbar that appears when text is selected needs to be fixed regarding its position in the viewport.

 ### Developer